codenotary/codenotary.io/pages/blog/installing-immutable-ledger-on-almalinux.md

  Main PID: 104755 (code=exited, status=0/SUCCESS)
 ```

-If you see both "sucess" and "active", then your work is done, otherwise make sure to enable the SELinux policies to allow systemd to execute docker-compose.
+If you see both "success" and "active", then your work is done, otherwise make sure to enable the SELinux policies to allow systemd to execute docker-compose.

 If you don't see a success message, this more likely means that instead of creating the symolic link to docker-compose you chose some other method of adding it to the PATH, which is fine but the default SELinux policy only allows for binaries in the following directories to be executed:
 ```